Kaviyathamizhan/WEATHER-APP/README.md

 Users enter the name of a city in a text input.

-Upon pressing the “Get Weather” button, the app queries the OpenWeatherMap API to retrieve weather data.
+Upon pressing the “Check Weather” button, the app queries the OpenWeatherMap API to retrieve weather data.

 Live API Integration